vinipsmaker/gsoc2014-boost/README.md

 is meant to be an interface for HTTP message producers and function templates cannot be virtual.
 Also, the backend would need type erasure to handle all the different handlers meeting the required signature anyway.

-My proposal to solve the problem of the other cases is to expose a templated zero-overhead interface to the internal parser.
-Such interface is outside of the scope of this proposal and is less useful for most of the users, but it is possible to add it in the future.

 The proposal for executors and schedulers (n3731) face a similar problem and they've chosen the same solution, `std::function`.